 If you’re a parent, caregiver, or educator of a young child, you may have noticed that they like to line up their toys.
 It’s not uncommon for children to engage in this type of play, but it can be a cause for concern if it’s frequently happening or is a persistent behavior.
-One question often arises whether lining up toys is a sign of autism.
+One question often arises as to whether lining up toys is a sign of autism.
 In this blog post, we’ll explore this question and provide some insights into what it could mean for a child’s development.

 What is Autism?